 PART 1- Update the BIOS

 - Determine what BIOS version you currently have.
-The BIOS version is printed right on the motherboards, last 4 digits on white stick below BIOS label on board.
+The BIOS version is printed right on the motherboard.
+Look for the last 4 digits on white stick below BIOS label on board.

 - Download 4407 or newer bios file directly from Asus website (no other).
 Type in the model # of the motherboard and search.